serverlessworkflow/specification/specification.md

 The `outputCollection` property is a workflow expression which selects an array in the state data where the results of each iteration should be added to.
 If this array does not exist, it should be created.

-The `iterationParam` property defines the name of the iteration parameter passed to each parallel execution of the foreach state.
+The `iterationParam` property defines the name of the iteration parameter passed to each parallel execution of the ForEach state.
 It should contain the unique element of the `inputCollection` array and passed as data input to the actions/workflow defined.
 `iterationParam` should be created for each iteration, so it can be referenced/used in defined actions / workflow data input.

 The `actions` property defines actions to be executed in each state iteration.

 If actions are not defined, you can specify the `workflowid` to reference a workflow id which needs to be executed for each iteration.
-Note that `workflowid` should not be the same as the workflow id of the workflow where the foreach state is defined.
+Note that `workflowid` should not be the same as the workflow id of the workflow where the ForEach state is defined.

 Let's take a look at an example: